webplatform/docs-wpd/Project_Status/index.md

 ** > 25% of ML activity from non-Steward staff
 ** > 25% of wiki activity from non-Steward staff

+===Goals for Templates===
+The templates taskforce aims to reactively support the content and infrastructure teams with whatever they need to get to beta.
+Those teams should file bugs in the template project in BugGenie as necessary.

 ===Beta Means===
 * unflagging party (Julee)